RotorHazard/RotorHazard/doc/Software Setup.md

 dtoverlay=act-led,gpio=24
 dtparam=act_led_trigger=heartbeat
 ```
-If the Raspberry Pi in use is a Pi 4 model or older (not a Pi 5) then add this line:
+If the Raspberry Pi in use is a Pi 4 model or older (not a Pi 5) and your hardware is the S32_BPill setup with [shutdown button](Shutdown%20Button.md) then add this line:
 ```
 dtoverlay=gpio-shutdown,gpio_pin=18,debounce=5000
 ```